molstar/mol-view-stories/docs/docs/faq-troubleshooting.md

 A: MolViewStories works on all modern browsers including Chrome, Firefox, Safari, and Edge.
 For the best experience, use the latest version of your preferred browser.

 **Q: Do I need a login to use MolViewStories?**
 A: You can explore and create stories without logging in.
 However, to save your work to the cloud and access it later, you'll need to sign in with your institutional credentials.
+Don't want to log-in?
+You work can be exported and imported locally as well.

 **Q: Is MolViewStories free to use?**
 A: Yes, MolViewStories is completely free for academic and educational use.